• Announcement:

 Some may still complain about the pacing, and to be fair, the Elven scenes can be somewhat stiff, so it’s to the credit of the cast that they have made this season such a joy to watch.
 Money well spent – and may their road go on!

-2 thoughts on “Lord of the Rings: The Rings of Power Episode 8 from Amazon Prime”
+2 responses to “Lord of the Rings: The Rings of Power Episode 8 from Amazon Prime”